FChia11/gradstudent/content/post/celia_mattison_smith/index.md

 - CH
 title: "Célia-Mattison Smith, CH7025A"
 ---
 On January 31, 1894, Célia-Mattison Smith of Tompkins, New York, received a patent for a new toy.
-Her invention was a stuffed animal model made from three fabric pieces sewn together and filled with a suitable material to give the toy its shape (here represented as a cat).
+Her invention was a stuffed animal model made from three fabric pieces sewn together and filled with a suitable material to give the toy its shape (here illustrated by a cat).

 Date of Application: 15 July 1893